stadiamaps/ferrostar/guide/src/intro.md

 - Aiming for compatibility with ancient SDKs / API levels, except where it’s easy; this is a rare chance for a fresh start.
 - A routing engine; there are many good [vendors](./vendors.md) that provide hosted APIs and offline route generation, as well as a rich ecosystem of FOSS software if you're looking to host your own for a smaller deployment.
-- Optimized for a "free roam" experience without any specific route (though it *should* totally be possible to plug Ferrostar into such an experience!).
 - Building UI components for addresses search (look at [vendor](./vendors.md) SDKs that can help with this) or complex trip planning.

 ## Terminology and conventions